neunhoef/shuntingyard/x/X.md

         !$%&'*+,-./:;<=>?@\^`|~

-Note that the tokenizer will recognize - directly followed by a digit as a number token and not as a token `-` followed by a number token!
+Note that the tokenizer will recognize + or - directly followed by a digit as a number token and not as a token `-` followed by a number token!

-Note that `#` is the comment character and is thus not available for identifiers.
+Note that `#` is the comment character and is thus not available for identifiers and operators.

 Note that `/` is a valid identifier character and thus `a/b` is a single token.
 For division one has to write `a / b` instead.